Table 1. Surface Contours of Properties on Pressure and Density Surfaces.

 2.b.
 Cruise Photos

-GIF photos of the EN-294 scientific party and cruise work are included.
+GIF photos of the OC-315 scientific party and cruise work are included.

-The R/V ENDEAVOR's SeaBird SBE 911 Plus CTD Profiler was used to measure
+The R/V OCEANUS' SeaBird SBE 911 Plus CTD Profiler was used to measure

 Sensors on the CTD were factory calibrated on 9 October 1996.
-This CTD sampled at a rate of 24 scans per second.
+This CTD samples at a rate of 24 scans per second.

-Data acquisition, display and storage were managed by an on-board computer using the SeaBird software
+display and storage were managed by an on-board computer using the SeaBird software package SEASOFT.

 At each station, the CTD was lowered at a rate of approximately 30 meters per minute to depths within 5-10 meters

 of the bottom.
-Two to six water samples were collected with a rossette of 5-liter Niskin bottles, and specimens for
+Three to eight water samples were collected with a rossette of 5-liter Niskin bottles, and specimens

-nutrient and oxygen isotope analyses were gathered.
-For each station, the conductivity of one water sample was
+for nutrient and oxygen isotope analyses were gathered.
+At selected stations, the condutivity of one water sample

-determined using ENDEAVOR's Guildline 8400A Autosal and the corresponding salinities was used to correct
+was determined using the UNH Guildline 8400A Autosal and the corresponding salinities were used to correct

 salinity values derived from the raw CTD measurements.